 4. All entries must be on an official entry form, which must be signed as indicated and all parts of the form must be completed.
 Late entries may incur a late fee/admin charge and may not be accepted.

-5. Age is to be taken at 1st SEPTEMBER 2016 for Dance and Speech and Drama and 1st MARCH 2017 for Music.
+5. Age is to be taken at 1st SEPTEMBER 2019 for Dance and 1st MARCH 2020 for Music, Speech and Drama

 6. Entry fees are non-refundable.
 Any cheques returned by our bankers will incur an administration fee.